solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/google/_index.md

 ```

 ### Create a client ID secret
-Gloo expects the client secret to stored in a Kubernetes secret.
+Gloo Edge expects the client secret to stored in a Kubernetes secret.
 Let's create the secret with the value of our `CLIENT_SECRET` variable:

 ```shell
 glooctl create secret oauth --namespace gloo-system --name google --client-secret $CLIENT_SECRET